SeverinAlexB/code_challenge/README.md

 - Order are currently not removed after execution and they don't expire.
 - The orderbook doesn't check for any duplicates.
 - Initial orderbooks are not yet synced.
 The list of endpoints is already fetched though.
+- Add code to call a specific service endpoint.
-- Order are not propagated to the peers.
+- New orders are not propagated to the peers.
+- The code has room for improvement from an "Clean Code" perspective.
+- `exchangeId` == `serverPort`.
+This simplifies the development but is of course not a solution in the real world.